DimaAnsel/Flow/Language Specification.md

 ## Variables

-Flow has a finite number of variables, all of the character type, identified by two-character names consisting of the lowercase characters _g_ through _v_.
+Flow has a finite number of variables, all of the unsigned character type, identified by two-character names consisting of the lowercase characters _g_ through _v_.
 The interpreter stores these characters as a 2D array.
 Variables are modified by "loading" a variable, which causes the interpreter to point to a specific variable, and then performing an operation.

 The currently loaded variable can be referenced by the @ value in most commands.